CIDARLAB/Makerfluidics/draper/README.md

 ### maxPeakAnalysis.m
 - **Input:** Plot profile csv file from step 7 of Data Preparation
 - **Output:** For each image in the stack, this script will find the maximum peak in the center fifth of the channel.
-Exports peak pixel intensity, location, prominence, $\chi$, and various plots
+Exports peak pixel intensity, location, prominence, chi, and various plots
 - **Unit Test File:** resultsBaseline\_3.csv

 ### noiseFilterPeakAnalysis.m
 - **Input:** Plot profile csv file from step 7 of Data Preparation
 - **Output:** For each image in the stack, this script will find all peaks in the center fifth of the channel above {stdDevCoef} standard deviations above the mean.
-It then exports all peak pixel intensities, locations, prominences, $chi$ values, and various plots.
+It then exports all peak pixel intensities, locations, prominences, chi values, and various plots.